TickerSparkInvestor Intelligence

 Company Overview

-Vertiv designs, manufactures, and services critical digital infrastructure for data centers, communication networks, and commercial and industrial environments.
-Its portfolio spans AC and DC power management, switchgear, busbar, thermal management, liquid cooling, integrated modular solutions, racks, rack power distribution, energy storage, software, and lifecycle services.
-The company operates across the Americas, APAC, and EMEA, is headquartered in Westerville, Ohio, and employs about 34,000 people.
+Vertiv designs, manufactures, installs, and services critical digital infrastructure for data centers, communication networks, and commercial and industrial environments.
+Its portfolio includes AC and DC power management, UPS systems, switchgear, busbar, battery storage, racks, air cooling, liquid cooling, monitoring software, and lifecycle services.

 ▌Common Questions